 Moore became a state senator from Brunswick County in 1782, a year after Gen. Cornwallis’ surrender at Yorktown effectively ended hostilities in the Revolutionary War.
 The N.C.
 General Assembly named Moore the state’s attorney general in 1783, a position previously held by James Iredell, for whom Iredell County (Statesville) is named.
 Moore served in the position for nine years.

-Junius Davis, in an 1899 speech dedicating Moore’s portrait in the chambers of the North Carolina Supreme Court, described him as “small in stature, scarce five feet four inches in height, neat in dress, graceful in manner, but frail of body.”
+Junius Davis, in an 1899 speech dedicating Moore’s portrait in the chambers of the North Carolina Supreme Court, described the jurist as “small in stature, scarce five feet four inches in height, neat in dress, graceful in manner, but frail of body.”
 (Moore is often erroneously identified in histories of the courts as standing four feet, five inches tall.)
 Davis also ascribed to Moore “a dark, singularly penetrating eye, a clear sonorous voice” and “a keen sense of humor, a brilliant wit, a biting tongue, a masterful logic (that) made him an adversary at the bar to be feared.”

+While spending summers in Orange County, Alfred Moore became a founder and benefactor of the University of North Carolina at Chapel Hill.
+He served on the board of trustees from 1789, when the university was established, through 1807.
 Moore was among those who selected the site at which the state of North Carolina established the first public university to open its doors in the United States.
 He helped prepare a bill for prohibition of distillation or retailing of spiritous liquors within two miles of the school, and served on a committee that chose the device for the seal of the university corporation.
 While seeking to encourage subscriptions to the university in 1793, Moore was among its largest benefactors, contributing $200 and a pair of globes, the first apparatus for instruction presented to the institution of higher learning.

 Meanwhile, in 1792 Moore, a Federalist, returned to legislative office, winning election to the state House of Commons.
 Two years later, at a time when state legislatures chose U.S. Senators, he was defeated by a single vote in seeking that office.
 Moore became a Superior Court judge in 1798 and the next year was nominated to the U.S. Supreme Court by President John Adams.

 Moore became an Associate Justice, again succeeding Iredell, in August 1800.
-He retired in Febuary 1804.
+He retired in February 1804.
 During Moore’s brief tenure the U.S. Supreme Court decided Marbury v.
 Madison, the case that established the doctrine of judicial review, asserting the right of American courts to overturn legislation deemed to violate the U.S. Constitution.
 Moore did not participate in the decision because he was en route to the capital when arguments in the case were heard.

 Moore died at age 55 on October 15, 1810 at Belfont, his daughter’s home in Bladen County in eastern North Carolina.
 His son Alfred Moore, at one time the Speaker of the N.C.
 House, retained Moorefields and is buried in the family graveyard southwest of the house.
 So are two of Justice Moore’s daughters, Augusta W. Moore and Sara Louisa Moore.